d3fin3d/staff/README.md

 Being on IRC is mandatory while moderating.
 This is to allow staff members to communicate quickly and efficiently with one another in case any issues arrise.

+__Ask in IRC before heading to the forums__

+  If you have any questions or requests, always ask within IRC first.
+There are many helpful staff members lurking who are ready and able to help answer any queries you may have.

 ### IRC Basics

 * __Register your nickname__